Through various research projects, I am pursuing two strands of interest:

 My research on urban cohabitation and religious coexistence grows out of research I conducted in pluralist East London, which was supported by the ESRC Future Research Leaders scheme.
 Kenyan Pentecostals between home, London, and the Kingdom of God took as its empirical starting point Kenyans’ conversion to Pentecostalism after migration to the United Kingdom.
 In this research, I explored the linkages between migration and religion during a period of tightening immigration laws and increasing diversity in London.
 The project considered such questions as, in what ways do migration and religion stimulate and shape people’s imaginings about the future and the ways in which they go about trying to secure it?
 And, how does religion help migrants locate themselves within and navigate between different spatial and social scales?

 2) Kinship and care

-I am also interested in issues of transnational caring between Africa and Europe against the backdrop of global ageing, neoliberal restructuring, and the entanglement of care regimes through migration.
+Building on this research, I am interested in issues of ageing and practices of care between Africa and Europe against the backdrop of global ageing, neoliberal restructuring, and the entanglement of care regimes through migration.